chnn/chrishenn-net/cats.md

 - bean loves foam soccer balls and the squishy mouse toy. these toys might be stuck under the fridge
 - snorkel loves the rattle mouses
 - if snorkel shows you her cute tummy, don't fall for it. it's a trap

+### if they do something gross

+if the cats vom or poo where they shouldn't:

+- yuck! sorry you have to deal with it. this rarely happens but isn't entirely unexpected
+- there are nitrile disposable gloves, paper towels, and some enzymatic cleaners ("nature's miracle") under the kitchen sink

 ### in case of emergency